Petrópolis: Education

-In the city, there are two public universities, the University of the State of Rio de Janeiro (UERJ), and the Fluminense Federal University (UFF), both of which have nationally recognized excellence levels, respectively, offering Architecture and Production Engineering courses.
-There is also in the city a unit of the Federal Center of Technological Education Celso Suckow of Fonseca (CEFET-RJ), with the courses of Degree in Physics, Bachelor in Tourism and Computer Engineering.
+Petrópolis is home to the National Laboratory of Scientific Computation (LNCC), a Brazilian institution for scientific research and technological development linked to the Ministry of Science, Technology and Innovation (MCTIC), specialized in scientific computing.
+The institution is home to the largest supercomputer in Latin America, called Santos Dumont.
+The equipment serves the Brazilian scientific community in numerous research, improvement and development demands.

-In addition to these, the city has the Catholic University of Petrópolis, the Petrópolis Medical School, Arthur Sá Earp Neto College, Estácio de Sá University, FAETERJ – Faculty of Technological Education of the State of Rio de Janeiro (Faculdade Estadual do Rio de Janeiro), which offers courses in Information Technology and Communication, and private higher education institutions that offer several undergraduate courses and also postgraduate courses (lato sensu and stricto sensu).
+The largest university in the city is the Catholic University of Petrópolis (UCP-RJ).
+Founded in 1953, it offers almost 30 undergraduate courses, as well as postgraduate programs.
+Moreover, there are two public universities, the University of the State of Rio de Janeiro (UERJ), and the Fluminense Federal University (UFF), offering Architecture and Engineering courses.
+In the city, there is also a unit of the Federal Center for Technological Education of Rio de Janeiro (CEFET-RJ), with courses such as Degree in Physics, Bachelor in Tourism, and Computer Engineering.

-The municipality houses one of the teaching centers of the Distance Learning Center of the State of Rio de Janeiro, a consortium formed by public institutions of higher education in the state of Rio de Janeiro.
-This consortium offers free undergraduate courses in Pedagogy, Mathematics, Biology and Public Safety.
-The National Laboratory of Scientific Computing offers free masters and doctorate courses in the areas of Computation, Mathematics, Biology, Physics and Engineering.
+In addition to these, the city has the Petrópolis Medical School, Arthur Sá Earp Neto College, Estácio de Sá University and the FAETERJ – Faculty of Technological Education of the State of Rio de Janeiro (Faculdade Estadual do Rio de Janeiro), which offers courses in Information Technology and Communication, and private higher education institutions that offer several undergraduate courses and also postgraduate courses (lato sensu and stricto sensu).

-In the field of basic education, the municipal education network reached the goal of the IDEB for 2011 and had its mark above the averages of the state and the country.
+In the field of basic education, the municipal education network reached the goal of the Basic Education Development Index (IDEB) for 2011 and had its mark above the averages of the state and the country.

 Transport

-According to the IBGE census, in the year 2014 the total fleet of Petrópolis had 142,576 vehicles, approximately 1 vehicle for 2.1 inhabitants.
+Public transportation in the city is primarily provided by buses and vans.
+Several companies offer this service, the largest being PetroIta.
+According to the Brazilian Institute of Geography and Statistics (IBGE) census, in the year of 2014 the total fleet of Petrópolis had 142,576 vehicles, approximately 1 vehicle per 2.1 inhabitants.